SAP-archive/lumira-extension-da-quandl-connector/README.md

 * Select a database
 * Search for a relevant dataset and select it
 * Ensure the `Quandl Code` field now has a code, modify the other parameters as necessary
+* Use the "Proceed without selecting database..." option if you want to search all the datasets available in Quandl without selecting a specific database
+* If you are receiving and error in the UI saying "Unable to retrieve dataset list.
+Check your Quandl API usage limit or your internet connection", it is time for you to register for a free Quandl account and add your API key to the `API Key` field before opening the `Database Browser`

 Build
 -----------------